 '''

 uniform Transform { // API uses "Transform[2]" to refer to instance 2

 mat4 ModelViewMatrix;

 mat4 ModelViewProjectionMatrix;

+vec4 a[]; // array will get implicitly sized

 float Deformation;

 } transforms[4];

 ...

 ... = transforms[2].ModelViewMatrix; // shader access of instance 2

 // API uses "Transform.ModelViewMatrix" to query an offset or other query

+transforms[x].a.length(); // same length for 'a' for all x

+Transform[x]; // illegal, must use 'transforms'

+Transform.a.length(); // illegal, must use 'transforms'

+...transforms[2].a[3]... // if these are the only two dereferences of 'a',

+...transforms[3].a[7]... // then 'a' must be size 8, for all

+transforms[x]

 '''

-For uniform blocks declared as an array, each individual array element corresponds to a separate bufferobject bind range, backing one instance of the block.
-As the array size indicates the number of buffer objects needed, uniform block array declarations must specify an array size.
-Any integral expression can be used to index a uniform block array, as per section 4.1.9 "Arrays".
+For uniform or shader storage blocks declared as an array, each individual array element corresponds to a separate buffer object bind range, backing one instance of the block.
+As the array size indicates the number of buffer objects needed, uniform and shader storage block array declarations must specify an array size.
+A uniform or shader storage block array can only be indexed with a dynamically uniform integral expression, otherwise results are undefined.

-When using OpenGL API entry points to identify the name of an individual block in an array of blocks, the name string must include an array index (e.g., Transform[2]).
-When using OpenGL API entry points to refer to offsets or other characteristics of a block member, an array index must not be specified (e.g., Transform.ModelViewMatrix).
+When using OpenGL API entry points to identify the name of an individual block in an array of blocks, the name string may include an array index (e.g. Transform[2]).
+When using OpenGL API entry points to refer to offsets or other characteristics of a block member, an array index must not be specified (e.g. Transform.ModelViewMatrix).

-Geometry shader input blocks must be declared as arrays and follow the array declaration and linking rules for all geometry shader inputs.
+Tessellation control, tessellation evaluation and geometry shader input blocks must be declared as arrays and follow the array declaration and linking rules for all shader inputs for the respective stages.
 All other input and output block arrays must specify an array size.

-There is an implementation dependent limit on the number of uniform blocks that can be used per stage.
-If this limit is exceeded, it will cause a link error.
+There are implementation-dependent limits on the number of uniform blocks and the number of shader storage blocks that can be used per stage.
+If either limit is exceeded, it will cause a link-time error.

-4.4 Layout Qualifiers
+4.4.
+Layout Qualifiers

 Layout qualifiers can appear in several forms of declaration.
 They can appear as part of an interface block definition or block member, as shown in the grammar in the previous section.
-They can also appear with just an interface qualifier (a storage qualifier that is in, out, or uniform) to establish layouts of other declarations made with that interface qualifier:
+They can also appear with just an interface-qualifier to establish layouts of other declarations made with that qualifier: